 - Have incurred travel expenses while performing services for the University,

-- Properly account for the expenses within 60 days after the end of the trip on which the expenses are paid or incurred,
+- Properly account for the expenses within 60 days of being paid or incurred,

 - Return any excess reimbursement or allowance within a reasonable period of time.
 A reasonable period of time is defined as within 120 days after the expense is paid or incurred.

-For expenses reported more than 60 days after the end of the trip on which the expenses are paid or incurred, documentation of the reason for the delay must be provided.
+For expenses reported more than 60 days after being paid or incurred, documentation of the reason for the delay must be provided.
 Reimbursement will be subject to the availability of funds, and the department responsible for funding will have the discretion of denying the reimbursement.
 If reimbursement is made it will be added to the employee's taxable compensation.

 If another entity reimburses a portion of the expenses, reimbursement from that entity should be requested first when allowed by the other entity.
 The reimbursement of the University's portion will not be taxable if documentation is provided showing:

-- The request to the other entity was made within 60 days of the end of the trip and;
+- The request to the other entity was made within 60 days of being paid or incurred and;

 - The request to the University for its portion of the expenses is made within 60 days of the date the balance due from the University is known.